Kelly Rafferty is a writer, actor, and educator based in Oakland, CA.

 Workshops on collaboration and creative risk for artists and regular humans with Monica Stufft.

-No matter what she’s making, Kelly collaborates with smart, creative people to generate art and learning that incorporates knowledge and practices that don’t usually play well with one another.
+No matter what she’s making, Kelly collaborates with smart, creative people to generate art and learning that incorporate knowledge and practices that don’t usually play well with one another.
 Like that time she took Barbie, GI Joe, and Judith Butler’s theory of gender performativity and made an indie rock opera.

 Her plays and performance texts have been staged by theaters and museums across the US.
 She has published scripts, research, and reviews in Women’s Studies Quarterly, TDR: The Journal of Performance Studies, and Canadian Theatre Review.
 When she’s performing, Kelly likes to hang out at the mortifying intersection of physical comedy, feminist performance art, and improvisation.